FREE PAYMENT REMINDER TEMPLATES

 Please pay by bank transfer using these details: Account name: {{account_name}} Sort code: {{sort_code}} Account number: {{account_number}} Reference: {{payment_reference}} You can view the invoice and payment details here: {{invoice_link}}

-If you have already paid, please send the payment date and reference used so I can check the bank account and update the invoice.
+If you have already paid, please send the payment date and reference used so I can check my bank account and update the invoice.

 Kind regards, {{business_name}}

 Use this as the first overdue reminder.
-Keep the wording polite and give the customer a chance to respond.
+Keep it polite and give the customer an easy way to reply.

 03